-- did rust language produces larger binaries and less efficient code
+- why rust language produces larger binaries and less efficient code

-- why rust language is slow to slow to compile
+- why rust language is slow to compile

 - did scope-based memory management makes recursion leak memory